-Position rack in middle of oven.
+Position rack in the middle of the oven.
 Preheat oven to 350ºF.

-Meanwhile, in a large bowl, using an electric mixer, whip egg whites until frothy; fold in egg, dark brown sugar, salt, pumpkin pie spice, canned pumpkin and evaporated milk.
-Beat pumpkin custard until smooth and pour into pie shell.
+In a large bowl, using an electric mixer, whip egg whites until frothy; fold in egg, brown sugar, salt, pumpkin pie spice, canned pumpkin and evaporated milk.
+Beat pumpkin custard until smooth and pour into a store bought pie shell/crust.
 Bake until a knife inserted in center comes out clean, about 45 to 55 minutes.
 Slice into 8 pieces, top each piece with 1/2 tablespoon of whipped topping and serve warm or at room temperature.
 Yields 1 slice per serving.

 myWW points: Blue Points: 4; Green Points: 4; Purple Points: 4

 - Calories: 141

 - Saturated Fat: 1g